Find out how to protect yourself from investment scams, and how to check you’re dealing with an authorised firm.

 Callers may pretend they aren’t cold calling you by referring to a brochure or an email they sent you – that’s why it’s important you know how to spot the other warning signs.

-- apply pressure to invest quickly – they might offer you a bonus or discount if you invest before a set date or say the opportunity is only available for a short period
+- Time pressure – they might offer you a bonus or discount if you invest before a set date or say the opportunity is only available for a short period.

-- promise tempting returns that sound too good to be true, such as better interest rates than elsewhere
+- Unrealistic returns – fraudsters often promise tempting returns that sound too good to be true, such as much better interest rates than elsewhere.
+However, scammers may also offer smaller, more realistic returns to seem legitimate.

 Almost all financial services firms must be authorised by us – if they’re not, it’s probably a scam.